Best Cheap Things to Buy in Bangkok — Silk, Thai Designer Clothes, Retro Items and More

 As someone who loves shopping more than life itself, it’s probably best that I live in Bangkok, Thailand.
 That’s because there are millions of things you can buy in Bangkok at dirt cheap prices — but things that are certainly not cheap in quality.

 For a visitor to or a new resident in Bangkok, of course, it’s not always easy to figure out which are the things to buy and which are the ones you should avoid.
 Don’t worry.
-This short guide will give you some great ideas about the best cheap things to buy in Bangkok during the 2014-2015 tourist season, which starts in a couple of months.
+This short guide will give you some great ideas about the best cheap things to buy in Bangkok the next time you visit.

 Silk Scarves, Shawls and Clothing – As in past years, no visitor to Bangkok, Thailand should leave without having visited at least one silk merchant as Thai silk is known as the best in the world.
 That means it’s perfect for gifts for the folks back home as the quality is superb, the Thai silk products you will buy are gorgeous and, being lightweight, it fits easily into your luggage.
 Prices too are ridiculously cheap.